VlachosGroup/openmkm/docs/output.md

 5. **kc.out**: Lists the equilibrium constants, $K$,  of the reactions at the input temperature.
 These are calculated from the Gibbs free energies of the reactions.

-6. **kf.out**: Lists the forward rate constants, $k_f$,  of the reactions at the input temperature.
+6. **kf.out**: Lists the forward rate constants, $$k_f$$,  of the reactions at the input temperature.
 These are calculated from the activation energies, and pre-exponentials supplied.

-7. **kr.out**: Lists the reverse rate constants, $k_r$,  of the reactions at the input temperature.
+7. **kr.out**: Lists the reverse rate constants, $$k_r$$,  of the reactions at the input temperature.
 These are calculated from the forward and equilibrium rate constants.

 ## Reactor State data